A Bill to confer further powers on local authorities for the regulation of street trading by pedlars; and for connected purposes

 30 October 2008

-The Pedlars (Street Trading Regulations) Bill would give England and Wales’ councils more power to regulate pedlars who trade in streets.
-It would move the regulation of pedlars from the police to local authority officers, who could take action against unlawful traders and seize their goods.
-The bill does not ban peddling, and pedlars selling door-to-door outside town centres would still be able to operate.
+The Pedlars (Street Trading Regulations) Bill would give local authorities in England and Wales more power to regulate street trading by pedlars.
+It would move regulation from the police to local authority officers, who could act against unlawful pedlars and seize goods.
+It does not ban peddling; pedlars who sell door-to-door outside town centres would still be able to operate.

-The bill is currently at the 2nd reading in the House of Commons.
-If it passes, it would move to the committee stage for detailed scrutiny.
+The bill is currently at the 2nd reading stage in the House of Commons.

 Generated 21 February 2026